BKeanu1989/go-image-proxy/README.md

     - check port -> use another if necessary
     - base64 encoded images / go process put into media library of wp?
     - preferred data usage
+        - This is clever because remember that we have the media attribute on the <source> element.
+So, we can instruct browsers to use certain images when working with <picture>, a la: <source srcset="small.jpg" media="(prefers-reduced-data: reduce)" />.
+    - wenn html antwort (htmx) -> alt text übernehmen

 ## Done